JoseBarron12/Stack-Project/README.md

 - `stack.in`: Input file for testing the stack program.
 - `stack.out`: Output file for storing the results of the test runs.

-## Data Structures and Algorithms Used

-The stack is implemented using two queues.
-The algorithm for the push operation involves enqueuing the element in the non-empty queue.
-The pop operation is implemented by transferring elements between the two queues until the desired element is dequeued.

 ## Skills Showcase

 This project demonstrates proficiency in the following areas: